 The related injuries that seem to be most prevalent in high-intensity gym training tend to affect the shoulders and back the most.
 This is a broad description though as there are many types of shoulder and back injuries, and varying degrees of injury.
 However, the more common issues include rotator cuff injuries.
 These are secondary muscles designed to support the bigger primary muscles in moving and controlling the upper limbs.

 The most common course of action to rectify and avoid the risk of injury is multifaceted; develop the deep supporting and postural muscle groups, as well as all the stabilising muscles required for the specific activity; mobilising the major joints of the body; focusing on developing balanced strength between agonist (supporting) and antagonist (opposing) muscle groups; stretching and lengthening the muscles following repeated contraction; and myofascial release and massage.

 This increased strength, mobility, flexibility and suppleness doesn’t happen overnight.
 It takes many months and often years to make the physical changes that will reduce the risk of injury and improve performance.

 This timeframe is exaggerated by years of incorrect training techniques and modern sedentary living, but with the right approach it is possible to make your body bulletproof for just about any form of activity or exercise.
 Elite athletes already include these elements in their routines and don’t wait for injury to strike before they address these underlying issues.
-As such, everyone from CrossFitters and rugby players, to runners, cyclists and triathletes could benefit greatly from a more structured approach to what many in the industry refer to prehabilitation.
+As such, everyone from rugby players to runners, cyclists and triathletes could benefit greatly from a more structured approach to what many in the industry refer to prehabilitation.

 Article by Julian Reichman-Israelsohn, owner and head trainer at CrossFit Platinum